 The Master of Engineering degree is a special program intended to prepare students for professional careers in engineering and to provide the opportunity for advanced studies to practicing engineers.
 Students who intend to continue academic work toward a doctoral degree are urged to see the Master of Science degree with a major in engineering.
 The Master of Engineering degree requires the completion of 36 semester hours of approved graduate work.
 Registration as a Professional Engineer in the State of Texas may qualify a person to complete this degree in 30 semester hours.

 Twenty-one hours of course work must be in the field of engineering; 6 of those hours must be in the candidate's field of engineering practice.
-All of the hours must be at the 5000 level.
 The remaining 15 hours may be chosen from the fields of engineering, mathematics, science and business administration.
+All of the hours must be at the 5000 or above level.

 A research or design project and report will be required.
 This is defined as a research paper or design project produced as a major assignment in a 3 hour graduate 5000 level course or by completing 3 hours of 5305 Research.
 A comprehensive examination shall be passed by the candidate, consisting of an oral defense of the candidate's design or research project and related areas.

 Before the granting of this degree the candidate will have spent a minimum of four years of full-time professional activity of an engineering nature and quality acceptable to the guidance committee.